 Operating Reserves

 Each project must establish an operating reserve equal to between three (3) and six (6) months of underwritten operating expenses, debt service payments, and required deposits to other reserves.
 At a minimum, capitalized operating reserves must remain in place until the project has achieved a minimum 1.15 debt service coverage ratio, economic break-even operations for one complete fiscal year as confirmed by the project’s annual audit, and reached and sustained 90% occupancy for twelve (12) consecutive months.
-In the discretion of DHCD, the operating reserve may be released over the next three (3) years provided the project continues to achieve economic break-even operations and sustains 90% occupancy.
+At the discretion of DHCD, the operating reserve may be released over the next three (3) years provided the project continues to achieve economic break-even operations and sustains 90% occupancy.
 Operating reserve will be held by DHCD unless held by the superior lien holder.

 Upon release, operating reserves generally may be used to pay any outstanding deferred Developer’s Fee, reduce any State loan, fund other reserves, fund project betterments, or otherwise be applied as approved by DHCD.